projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 #### TCP Proxy health checking

 Active health checking can be configured on a per route basis.
-Contour supports TCP health checking and can be configured with various settings to tune the behavior.
+Sesame supports TCP health checking and can be configured with various settings to tune the behavior.

 During TCP health checking Envoy will send a connect-only health check to the upstream Endpoints.
 It is important to note that these are health checks which Envoy implements and are separate from any